 Bulahdelah is a country town on the banks of the Myall River near its junction with the Crawford River, named from an Aboriginal word thought to mean "the meeting of the waters".
-The town is the gateway to the major attractions of Myall Lakes National Park, Bombah Broadwater, Myall River, Alum Mountain, The Grandis and Bulahdelah Court House.
+The town is the gateway to the major attractions of Myall Lakes National Park, Bombah Broadwater, Myall River, Bulahdelah Mountain, The Grandis and Bulahdelah Court House.

 Points of interest: